 To distinguish their store from the rest of the pack, and to encourage customers to visit instead of buying online, the Prakobkits understand that their brick-and-mortar store will have to be a destination, selling more than just product.
 Plans are underway for spa-like grooming and dog wash stations and a Doggy Raw Bar with pet food available a la carte.

-“We’re really excited about it and know that no one else here in Tampa offers such a store,” Ben says.
+“We’re really excited about it and know that no one else here in Tampa offers such a store,” Ben said.